 Yes, we chose an even cheaper gaming processor, this is the Pentium Gold G5400.
 For such a low price, you get a chip built on the latest Intel Lake Coffee architecture, and it even includes multithreading.
 This is a dual-core processor, but with a frequency of 3.7 GHz, therefore, you will not have problems running most games with a mid-range video card, such as Nvidia GeForce GTX 1660 Ti.
 With him, you can save money.

 9. AMD RYZEN THREADRIPPER 2950X THE BEST HIGH-END GAMING PROCESSOR FOR DESKTOPS

 Have you ever thought that eight processor cores or 64 GB of RAM were not enough?
 Well, then the High-End Desktop processor (HEDT) may be exactly what you are looking for.
 The AMD Ryzen Threadripper 2950X is a first-class HEDT processor, with twice the number of cores found in most common processors.

 Moreover, it also offers four-channel memory support for a total of eight RAM sticks and access to 64 PCIe lanes, which you can use to install multiple video cards and multiple NVMe solid-state drives.
 Games on it work almost the same as on a traditional processor, and this is one of the cheapest chips among HEDT.

 There is also AMD Ryzen Threadripper 2990WX with 32 cores and 64 threads, which sounds like a dream for semi-professionals and professionals.
 But the processor comes with a list of caveats.
-You will need: high-quality motherboard, high-quality power supply and high-quality cooling to get the maximum performance from your investment, about $ 1,617.
+You will need: a high-quality motherboard, high-quality power supply, and high-quality cooling to get the maximum performance from your investment, about $ 1,617.